Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Related Work

 Neural Radiance Fields (NeRFs)~\citep{mildenhall2020nerf} pioneered the idea of representing a scene as a volumetric radiance field, enabling high-quality novel view synthesis for bounded scenes, typically centered around a single object.
 Subsequent extensions improved the scalability and visual fidelity of NeRF-based methods: Mip-NeRF~\citep{barron2021mip} introduced proper anti-aliasing to handle multi-scale observations, NeRF++~\citep{zhang2020nerf++} lifted the constraint of strictly bounded scenes, and Mip-NeRF 360~\citep{mipnerf360} extended anti-aliased representations to unbounded, object-centric settings.
 Despite these advances, NeRF-style volumetric rendering remains computationally expensive due to the need for dense ray sampling and neural field evaluation.

 To overcome this inefficiency, 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d} was recently proposed as an explicit point-based alternative.
-By representing a scene with a set of anisotropic 3D Gaussian primitives and employing a splatting-based rasterization pipeline, 3DGS enables real-time rendering while preserving high visual quality.
-This paradigm shift bridges the gap between neural radiance fields and traditional graphics pipelines, offering both efficiency and scalability.
 While 3DGS achieves real-time performance with explicit Gaussian primitives, its reliance on directly optimized parameters often leads to limited expressiveness, particularly in capturing fine-grained appearance details and complex view-dependent effects.
 To address this shortcoming, MLP-based extensions such as Scaffold-GS~\citep{lu2024scaffold} and Octree-GS~\citep{ren2024octree} introduce neural decoders that generate Gaussian attributes from learned anchor features.
 By leveraging structured anchors and neural decoding, these approaches significantly improve the representational capacity, enabling more accurate modeling of geometry and appearance in large and challenging scenes.

-However, this enhanced expressiveness comes at the cost of efficiency.
-The dependence on per-anchor MLP decoding introduces substantial computational overhead during inference, making rendering speed a critical bottleneck.
-Even with level-of-detail (LOD) designs to reduce the number of anchors processed per view, MLP-based methods still struggle to balance quality and efficiency, especially in large-scale urban or indoor environments with heavy occlusions.
-To this end, we are the first to address such occlusion-induced redundancy through a lightweight proxy mechanism.